hhealing123/Node.js-Challenge-Professional-README-Generator/README.md

 ## Video Demonstration

 ## Final Thoughts
-Nothing was particularly hard for this week's challenge because everything was pretty much straightforward.
-However, I was having a bit of trouble when I tried pushing all necessary files to my GitHub because for some reason not all files were correctly uploaded; perhaps it was because of the 'gitignore' files.
-Since the challenge was mainly running 'node index.js' in my terminal I feel like I am now more comfortable using my terminal than before.
+Nothing was particularly hard for this week's challenge because everything was pretty straightforward.
+However, I was having a bit of trouble when I tried pushing all necessary files to my GitHub, because for some reason, not all files were correctly uploaded; perhaps it was because of the `gitignore` files.
+Since the challenge was mainly running `node index.js` in my terminal, I feel like I am now more comfortable using my terminal than before.
 Furthermore, I feel more confident using node; for instance, I now know better how to install and include packages that I need than before I started this week's challenge and I am more confident in creating more professional and organized README documentation.

 ## Utilized Resources
 * [How to create a Professional README](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)